Albinism in humans: Genetics

 Oculocutaneous albinism is generally the result of the biological inheritance of genetically recessive alleles (genes) passed from both parents of an individual such as OCA1 and OCA2.
+Different OCA subtypes are caused by specific enzyme problems.
+OCA1 is due to a lack of the enzyme tyrosinase, resulting in no melanin production, while other types still allow partial enzyme activity and pigment production.
 A mutation in the human TRP-1 gene may result in the deregulation of melanocyte tyrosinase enzymes, a change that is hypothesized to promote brown versus black melanin synthesis, resulting in a third oculocutaneous albinism (OCA) genotype, "OCA3".

+Molecular genetic testing has become the main method of confirming OCA subtype, as clinical features alone are often insufficient to distinguish between different genetic forms.
 Some rare forms are inherited from only one parent.
 There are other genetic mutations that are proven to be associated with albinism.
 All alterations, however, lead to changes in melanin production in the body.

 The chance of offspring with albinism resulting from the pairing of an organism with albinism and one without albinism is low.
 However, because organisms (including humans) can be carriers of genes for albinism without exhibiting any traits, albinistic offspring can be produced by two non-albinistic parents.
 Albinism usually occurs with equal frequency in both sexes.
 An exception to this is ocular albinism, which it is passed on to offspring through X-linked inheritance.
 Thus ocular albinism occurs more frequently in males as they have a single X and Y chromosome, unlike females, whose genetics are characterized by two X chromosomes.

 There are two different forms of albinism: a partial lack of the melanin is known as hypomelanism, or hypomelanosis, and the total absence of melanin is known as amelanism or amelanosis.
+Even within the same subtype, pigmentation levels can significantly vary, with some individuals producing small amounts of melanin, which results in a wide range of hypopigmentation rather than a complete absence of pigment.

+Proximity to the Equator

+Individuals with oculocutaneous albinism residing in regions near the equator have a significantly increased risk of developing skin cancer called squamous cell carcinoma, a form of skin cancer that typically appears at a much earlier age than it does in most populations.

 Enzyme

 The enzyme defect responsible for OCA1-type albinism is tyrosine 3-monooxygenase (tyrosinase), which synthesizes melanin from the amino acid tyrosine.

+Tyrosinase catalyzes the conversion of tyrosine into L-DOPA and then to dopaquinone, which is the major rate-limiting step in melanin production.